Supporting young entrepreneurs in Ethiopia

 Aynalem Ayele is a young woman brimming with confidence.
 “Ayni’s Design,” her small jewelry and clothing design shop in the heart of Ethiopia’s capital, Addis Ababa, offers creative designs of leather products, incorporating cultural motifs and items into everyday products for the young and savvy urban customer.

 Aynalem just completed an intensive six-day entrepreneurship and business training course as part of a UNDP-supported programme to accelerate the development of the private sector across Ethiopia.

-- By 2015 the number of profitable medium and small enterprises (MSEs) is expected to increase by 10 percent, with women and youth forming at least 50 percent of workers in the improved MSEs.
+- The number of profitable enterprises is expected to increase by 10 %, with women and youth forming at least 50 % of workers.

 As she reflects on expanding her business, Aynalem says excitedly that the training course helped her understand one important thing that other courses did not: “How you calculate ahead your business risks.”

 UNDP provided US $6 million to the $26 million Entrepreneurship Development Programme for Ethiopia, launched in 2013 by the country’s prime minister, Hailemariam Desalegn, who remarked that “the acute lack of social capital and particularly that of entrepreneurship skills (…) stands in the way of ensuring rapid industrial growth."

 In April 2014, Canada provided 5.8 million USD to build the entrepreneurial capacity of around twenty-five thousand Ethiopian women and youth.

 Girum Tariku, an Ethiopian in his late 30s, joined the programme after having been forced to file for bankruptcy.
 Following the training, he opened a printing and communication company.
 He is both the director and a major shareholder of the firm, and provides employment for six young people.